Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/write-definitions.md

 # Write definitions

 Resource definitions describe Hydrosphere entities.
-It could be either your model, application, or deployment configuration.
+An entity could be your model, application, or deployment configuration.
 Each definition is defined via `.yaml` file.

 @@toc { depth=1 }